tagoso/dataviz-tago-so/src/airbus-boeing.md

 ## Delivery Timeline

-Number of aircraft delivered to aviations per year
+Number of aircraft delivered to aviations per year.
+9.11 and COVID-19 dropped the bars.

 ```js
 // function to draw plot